mattsunderland/csi21S/113/README.md

 (directions included at end of each lab)

 Submit the lab on Gradescope
-and do the corresponding problemsets on WeBWorK by the dates below.
+and do the corresponding WeBWorK problemsets by the dates below.

 `AB`.
 (2.14) https://mybinder.org/v2/gh/anniebmcc/pycalclab/master?filepath=mat301a.ipynb